successk/kwc-table/README.md

 See the demo by following instructions in **Development** part.

-## Cell rendering
+## Custom templates

-This component provides a simple way to customize the render of cells.
+This component provides a simple way to customize the render of headers and cells.

-You just need to provide the template used to render the cell.
+### Custom header

+To customize the rendering of the header, declare a `<kwc-table-header>` with a `<template>`.
+There is one parameter passed into this template:

+* `column`: The column declaration `kwc-table-column` element

+### Custom cell

+To customize the rendering of the header, declare a `<kwc-table-cell>` with a `<template>`.
-There is two parameters passed into template:
+There is two parameters passed into this template:

 * `value`: The value of `kwc-table-column.property`
 * `row`: The current row